 Scheme provisions Baseline of the forestry practice, according to the prescriptions of the forest district plan Logging for final felling can only be carried out in the first year of the programme, and with respect to at least 25% and not more than 50% of that portion of the forest.
 The forest district plan has no provision for this.
 The size of the land used for felling shall not exceed 0.5 ha.
 The forest authority may approve the clear felling if the contiguous not regenerated cutting area is not bigger than ten hectares in the forest-land areas of flat-land and hilly regions, five hectares in mountainous forest-land areas, or in the forests of inundation areas there is no contiguous not regenerated cutting area between the dike and the river, but in the mountainous forest-land area, however, in exceptionally justifiable cases, a clear felling of an area larger than five hectares may also be permitted From Year 2 of the scheme, logging may only be carried out for health-related matters.
 The forest district plan has no provision for this.
 During the programme period, the presence of 5 cubic metres of dead wood, standing or laying, shall be ensured in the area.
 The forest district plan has no provision for this.
-In the area affected by final felling, in every clearing there shall be at least two healthy, standing trees spreading seeds from the main tree species adequate for the site.
+In the area affected by final felling for more than 1000 m 2 continuosly, at least two healthy, area-native seed-spreading tree shall be left of the main species, that cover at least 5% of the area.
 Only in case of clear cutting, but generally there is no obligation to leave trees up to 10% of the stand.
-Logging may only be carried out in the period from 1 September to 30 April.
+Logging may only be carried out in the period from 1 October to 31 March.
 The forest district plan has no provision for this.
 In the case of sapling or seed plantations, machinery may be used only for tract-type soil preparation.
 The forest district plan has no provision for this.
-Appropriate natural forest combinations, with the creation of a typical mix for that type of forest shall be ensured by the end of the programme.
-The forest district plan has no provision for this.
+Natural forest combinations appropriate for The forest district plan has no provision for the habitat shall be ensured by the end of the programme, with the creation of a typical mix for that type of forest. this.
 According to the Article 41. § (5) of the Act: Forest regeneration shall be declared as completed by the forest authority in its resolution - with the preliminary consent of the expert authority of the nature conservation authority in respect of a section effecting a protected natural area, if the individual trees of the tree species set forth in the district forest management plan are present in an appropriate number, proportion and quality, and the tree stand requires no further replacement planting.
 Non indigenuous- tree species shall be diminished by the end of the programme through treatment.
 The forest district plan has no provision for this.